mattreturn1/TitanCloudsYOLO/README.md

 #### 📋 Description

-- Original dataset annotated using LabelMe.
+- Original dataset annotated using LabelMe, moved in `datasets` repository.
 - Dataset is first merged, split into train/val/test.
 - Converts polygon annotations from .json to YOLO-seg format.
 - Removes corrupted images and entries without valid labels.